Creating a better place

 Attracting developers and investors

 The Council has a key role to play in regenerating the borough and bringing in the amenities you need.
 We do this by setting out clear policies and a strategy for how the borough should develop, ensuring that development fits with the borough's planning policies.
-We also encourage investment and bid for external funding to improve the borough, and have produced a Developer's Guide to help attract investment in Waltham Forest.
+We also encourage investment and bid for external funding to improve the borough.

 As you can see, we have a lot of hard work ahead of us.
 2013 is the year we really begin to deliver on the major regeneration promises we've made to our residents.